nilshg/Optim.jl/docs/src/user/minimization.md

 To show how the Optim package can be used, we minimize the [Rosenbrock function](http://en.wikipedia.org/wiki/Rosenbrock_function), a classical test problem for numerical optimization.
-We'll assume that you've already installed the Optim package using Julia's package manager.
-First, we load Optim and define the Rosenbrock function:
+We'll assume that you've already installed the Optim package using Julia's package manager First, we load Optim and define the Rosenbrock function:
 ```jl
 using Optim